Have you dreamed of owning a Blue Eyed Leucistic Ball Python?

 Unlike many other snakes, ball pythons (especially females) tend to go on a feeding craze before heading into the breeding season.

-Their body instinctively knows they’ll need extra fat and nutrients to get through the next few months, so they’ll often eat much more than they normally do.
+Their body instinctively knows they’ll need extra fat and nutrients to get through the next few months, so they’ll often eat much more than they usually do.

-It’s important to listen to your ball python’s needs and feed it as much as it needs during this time.
+It’s essential to listen to your ball python’s needs and feed it as much as it needs during this time.

 If your ball python eats quickly and seems eager for more, offer it another rodent, and consider adjusting its feeders to larger-sized rodents with more nutritional value.